 - Pamper yourself

 That’s because a reward is anything that triggers the pleasure chemical in our brains (dopamine) to make us feel pleasurable.
 This could be things and experiences that create joy, cause a smile, take us a step out of the norm, or perhaps something that reminds us of our childhood.

 And when you feel pleasurable?
 You want to do more of that activity.

 The reward activity, that is.
 But if you set up some rules around it – say, you have to meet X milestone before you get the next reward – then you’ll be more likely to do what it takes to get that reward.

 The exciting thing about rewards for reaching goals is that in order for you + your mind to feel them, you don't have to spend next month's rent.
 So, when should you reward yourself?

-I say, EVERYDAY…as well as special occasions, like each time you meet a milestone, every creditor you send packing, for sticking it out, for each semester you successfully complete, for losing weight, etc.
+I say, EVERYDAY…as well as special occasions, like each time you meet a milestone, every creditor you send packing, for sticking it out, for each semester you successfully complete, for losing weight or as a prize in a group weight loss competition you set up at work, etc.

-I mean, how can we resist frequently rewarding ourselves when I've brainstormed 365 ways to reward yourself for $5-$10 or less?
+I mean, how can we resist frequent, small rewards for reaching goals when I've brainstormed 365 ways to reward yourself for $5-$10 or less?